Nathan Healy

 09

-For Oklahoma homeowners served by Oklahoma Electric Coop (OEC), Oklahoma Gas & Electric (OG&E), or Public Service of Oklahoma (PSO), Palmetto offers solar leasing options through our LightReach program.
-With a solar lease, you pay a predictable fixed monthly amount instead of purchasing the system outright.
+For Oklahoma homeowners, Palmetto’s LightReach program offers a solar lease — available through Oklahoma Electric Cooperative (OEC), Oklahoma Gas & Electric (OG&E), and Public Service of Oklahoma (PSO).
+With a solar lease, you pay a simple fixed monthly amount rather than purchasing the system outright.
+There’s no large upfront investment, no loan to manage, and no maintenance responsibilities to take on.

 Go solar without the investment